jorgegabrielvm/Python/egwbooks/README.md

 ## 1. Web Scraping and Data Collection

-I started the project by scraping data from [egw official website](https://m.egwwritings.org/es) to gather information about Ellen G. White (EGW) books.
+I started the project by scraping data from [EGW official website](https://m.egwwritings.org/es) to gather information about Ellen G. White (EGW) books.
 I used Python’s BeautifulSoup and Requests libraries to extract data such as book titles, descriptions, prices, and more.

 ### Technologies: Python, BeautifulSoup, Requests